 After your day of training you will be proficient in porting MIPSfpga to a suitable platform, and aware of its potential to revolutionise your teaching of Computer Architecture.

-- Munir Hasan, Solution Engineer at Imagination Technologies
+• Munir Hasan, Solutions Engineer at Imagination Technologies

-- We reserve the right to accept or refuse registrations based on our desire to enable the broadest spectrum of universities and colleges to participate.
+• If over-booked, we reserve the right to accept or refuse registrations based on our desire to enable the widest number of universities and colleges to participate.

-- Prior experience of Vivado or Codescape MIPS SDK are useful but not essential.
+• Prior experiences of Vivado or Codescape MIPS SDK are useful but not essential.

 Find out about the Imagination University Programme

-For more information or enquiries, please visit our University Programme Page or IUP Forum.The IUP Team will be on-hand to discuss your interests.
+For more information or enquiries, please visit our IUP page or the University Forum .
 To stay in touch, please register for the Imagination University Programme here

-You are invited to please circulate this workshop to academic friends and colleagues…
+You are invited to please circulate this e-mail to academic friends and colleagues…